Skip to main content

 • Link acquisition plan with target domains and outreach angles

-• Monthly KPI reporting with revenue and pipeline attribution
+• Monthly KPI dashboard with revenue and pipeline attribution

-Days 1–14 — Strategy sprint.
-Technical audit runs in parallel with keyword research and competitive analysis.
-By day 14 you have the full strategy document: what to fix, what to build, what order, and what it’s worth.
+Days 1 to 14: Strategy sprint.
+Technical audit, keyword research, competitive analysis, and the AI Visibility Audit run in parallel.
+By day 14 you have the full strategy document: what to fix, what to build, in what order, scored for both Google rank and AI citation.
+Nothing ships before this is signed off.

 SEO compounds.
 Month one feels slow.
 Month six feels obvious.
-Month twelve is when the competition stops being able to catch you.
+Month twelve is when the competition stops being able to catch you on either engine.

 This is for you if: